Nolancchu/200-Years/README.md

 <h1>Framing a Prediction Problem</h1>
 <h4>Our problem: predicting the outcome of a match using champion age and role.</h4>
 <p>To answer our problem, we're going to use a binary classifier on results, with the two classes being 1 representing a win, and 0 representing a loss.
-We chose this column because it's the most intutitve to work with and fits well with the theme and question of this project.</p>
+We chose this column because it's the most intuitive to work with and fits well with the theme and question of this project.</p>
 <h4>Our metric: accuracy</h4>
 <p>Because there are roughly the same amount of wins and losses in the results column, we're going to use accuracy in order to judge the quality of our models.</p>

 <h1>Baseline Model</h1>

 <p>For our base model, we wanted to keep it simple and see if we could predict the result of a match based on a team's champion ages, position, and kills, in total, 3 features.
 We changed champion ages from time deltas into ints, we one hot encoded position, and we left kills as is.
-All in all, there are two quantative features and one ordinal feature.
+All in all, there are two quantitative features and one ordinal feature.
 Our model utilized a tree classifier.</p>

 <p>For both our training and test sets, our base model achieved an accuracy of roughly 68%, which while not necessarily bad, and certainly higher than if guessing by chance, can be improved greatly, which we do in our following model.</p>